Connect

 Thanks for sharing that.
 So, maybe next you can tell us a bit more about your business?

 What sets us apart is our hands-on, boots-on-the-ground approach.
 We don’t wait for people to come to us, we go to them.
-We serve hot, freshly cooked meals every week on the streets of Austin, provide school supplies and educational support to children, offer mental wellness resources through Healing Circles, prevent homelessness through our Prevention/Diversion Program, and support international communities through our clean water and global development initiatives.
+We serve hot, freshly cooked meals every week on the streets of Austin and beyond, provide school supplies and educational support to children, scholarships, offer mental wellness resources through Healing Circles, prevent homelessness through our Prevention/Diversion Program, and support international communities through our clean water and global development initiatives.

 We are not a nonprofit that focuses on just one issue, we are a multi-service solution, designed to meet families where they are and walk with them until their situation changes.